James-Targett/hetsys_PX915_Part_II/README.md

 All the main software used in the Device Modelling Group can be found in [Computational Tools and Links](https://warwick.ac.uk/fac/sci/eng/research/grouplist/sensorsanddevices/nanolab/internal/tools/) (only accessible to internal group members).

-If you are an external group member, please download these three desktop applications listed below as they are essential for carrying out calculations for **PX915 Part II peer-to-peer UQ exercise**:
+If you are an external group member, please download these two desktop applications listed below as they are essential for carrying out calculations for **PX915 Part II peer-to-peer UQ exercise**:

 - [Notepad++](https://notepad-plus-plus.org/downloads/)
   - please set Notepad++ as your default text editor